jackyes/BlockThis/README.md

 # BlockThis

-Blocklist create from a Web Application Firewall (WAF) log.
+List create from a Web Application Firewall (WAF) log.

 3Day_IPLlist.txt - IP Banned by WAF in the last 3 day.